B1 Temporary Business Visa

 - Attend certain short term training

-A B1 visa holder cannot perform any productive labor while in the US.
-Essentially, this means you cannot be traveling to the US to work.
-Additionally, the visa does not allow you to live or study in the US.
-While traveling with a B1 visa you must continue to maintain a residence outside of the United States and be able to provide evidence of such ties.
+As a B-1 visa holder, you are prohibited from engaging in productive labor while in the U.S., meaning you cannot travel to the U.S. for gainful work purposes.
+Additionally, this visa does not permit you to reside or study in the country.
+It's essential that you maintain a permanent residence outside the United States during your stay and are prepared to provide evidence of such ties, if necessary.

 What if I need to perform productive work?

-The B1 visa regulations include a subcategory in which the B1 visa is annotated in order to permit its holder to perform productive labor in the US for a temporary period of time.
-This annotation is called the B1 in lieu of H1B visa.
-To learn more about performing productive labor in the United States and the B1 in lieu of H1B visa click HERE.
+The B-1 visa regulations feature a special concession, known as the B-1 in lieu of H-1B visa, which allows its holder to engage in productive labor in the U.S. for a temporary period.
+This specific annotation on the B-1 visa serves to make this possible.
+To learn more about how you can perform productive labor in the United States under the B-1 in lieu of H-1B visa, click HERE.